 Call Center Myths 1: Fewer Calls Mean More Money

-Companies often think that if their customer service department is receiving few calls they are making more money.
+Companies often think that if their customer service department is receiving fewer calls they are making more money.
 The belief is that the decreased volume means less cost per call and that sales will increase due to customer satisfaction.

-The truth is that fewer calls to your inbound call center myths may indicate your business is losing money.
-One reason for this is that dissatisfied customers may not contact you when they are unhappy.
+The truth is that fewer calls to your inbound call center may indicate your business is losing money.
+One reason for this may be that dissatisfied customers are not even wanting or attempting to contact you.
 That doesn’t mean they aren’t complaining, it just means they aren’t complaining to you.

 Call Center Myths 2: Unhappy Customers Contact You

 If someone is unhappy with your product or service, they will let you know, right?
 Wrong.
 In fact, over 90% of customers don’t complain to the company.
 They think it’s too hard to complain or that the company won’t care.
 I read an interesting take on this subject is here.

 Moreover, those who do complain may not contact your call center every time they have a problem.
 Only a quarter of customers who complain do so only once, even if they have more than one problem.
 Customers who don’t complain or complain only once are still unhappy with your organization.
 They will tell their friends, family, and social media followers about their awful experience.
 You receive the backlash of a dissatisfied customer without the ability to make things right.